Your Shiba Inu’s puppy hood is by far, the most important time of your Shiba Inu’s life.

 However, since the puppies are not vaccinated yet, make sure that anyone who handles the puppies have clean, sterile hands and clothes.

-This is a good time to introduce a few squeaky toys to the puppy and encourage the puppy to engage with the toy.
+This is a good time to introduce a few squeaky toys to the puppy and encourage the puppy to engage with various toys.

 Shiba Inu Puppy Main Socialization Period - 3 - 7 Weeks